allegro/fogger/README.md

 Motivation
 --------
 All over the internet there are pieces of code that show how to make blur effect on Android.
-But there is not any library that helps you to blur background under mostly used UI items.
+But there is not any library that helps you to blur background under all mostly used UI items.
 I want to make it as easy to use as possible so you do not have to change architecture of you app.

 Examples